hanitkaur/Text_Summarization/README.md

 ## Smmarization Techniques
 There are two main categories of summarization techniques:

--Extractive Summarization: Selects important sentences or phrases from the input text.
+- Extractive Summarization: Selects important sentences or phrases from the input text.

--Abstractive Summarization: Generates new sentences that capture the essence of the input text.
+- Abstractive Summarization: Generates new sentences that capture the essence of the input text.